MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 The [Timeline Slicer](../../visuals/desktop-slicer-filter-date-range.md) visual changes the range selector to the corresponding data ranges.

-## Save the filter state of the visual in bookmarks
+## Save the filter state of the visual

 In addition to saving the conditions of the filter for the bookmark, you can also save other aspects of the filter.